mainmatter/playbook/project-flow/full-service/README.md

 to understand the business problem and the implications it has.
 The nature of the problem that needs to be addressed is often not obvious and we apply

+- we need to understand the client's business first
+- what is the problem, what is its impact on the business?
+  - the root problem can be a different one than the surface problem
+- all stakeholders contribute their different views
+- results in shared understanding among the team
+- also we need to define what the situation will be when problem is solved
+  - what are the goals?
+- we might send out pre-workshop questionnaire
+- might be necessary to do research to better understand the problem, e.g. user interviews
+- we can define or use some KPIs that we want to improve
+- 1 pager mission statement

 ## Conception

 Once the problem has been identified and is well understood by all project